JingqingZ/BaiduTraffic/README.md

 # BaiduTraffic

-This project is a implementation of the following paper, which has not been published yet.
+This project is an implementation of the following paper, which has not been published yet.
 The Q-Traffic dataset will be released soon in late March 2018.

 ### Deep Sequence Learning with Auxiliary Information for Traffic Prediction